Pulagam Chinnarayana

-Pulagam Chinnarayana is an Indian Telugu cinema journalist, author, film critic, lyricist, dialogue writer and a public relations officer.
-He started his career as a film journalist for the magazines Sivaranjani, Number One, Chitram, Santhosham.
-Later, he worked for Sakshi for eight years where he reached a level of in-charge from being a regular reporter.
-He authored various Telugu books on Telugu Cinema like Jandhya Marutham, Aanaati Aanavaallu, Cine Poornodayam, Svarnayuga Sangeetha Darshakulu, Pasidi Thera, Cinema Venuka Storeelu, Maya Bazar Madhura Smruthulu and " Vendi Chandamamalu ".
-He won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh state Government twice for his books Aanaati Aanavaallu and Pasidi Thera in 2009 and 2015 respectively.
-He also won Nandi Award for Best Critic in 2014.
+Pulagam Chinnarayana is an Indian Telugu cinema journalist, film critic, lyricist, screenwriter, and public relations officer.

+He has received multiple accolades, including two Nandi Awards for Best Book on Telugu Cinema for his works Aanaati Aanavaallu (2009) and Pasidi Thera (2015).
+He also won the Nandi Award for Best Film Critic in 2014.

-Literary career
+Career

+Films

+Chinnarayana has been working as public relations officer, dialogue writer, and lyricist for Telugu cinema.
+As he was acquainted with Puri Jagannadh during the film Badri, he worked on the film Itlu Sravani Subramanyam as a PRO for the first time.
+He then worked on Nuvvu Nenu, directed by Teja.
+He has been the permanent PRO for actors Ram Pothineni and Kartikeya Gummakonda.
+He turned lyricist with Mahesh, starring Sundeep Kishan.
+He turned dialogue writer with Prema Oka Maikam starring Charmy Kaur and has been penning dialogues for Yashoda starring Samantha Ruth Prabhu.

+Books

-Chinnarayana authored Jandhya Marutham as his first book which was a compilation of 39 films directed by Jandhyala.
-It had a foreword written by actor Chiranjeevi.
-It was the first time Chiranjeevi wrote foreword for a book.
+Chinnarayana authored his first book Jandhya Marutham compiling 39 films directed by Jandhyala.
+It has a foreword written by actor Chiranjeevi, the first time he wrote foreword for a book.
 It was launched at State Art Gallery in Hyderabad organized by Hasam magazine.
 Actors Chiranjeevi and Rajendra Prasad attended the function, where the former launched the book.

-Chinnarayana then authored Aanaati Aanavaallu as his second book which had a foreword written by director Trivikram Srinivas.
-Within a month of release, all the copies of first print were sold out and this book went for second print.
-He won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh state Government for this book, in 2009 and 2016.
-His next work Cine Poornodayam which was based on life of Edida Nageswara Rao, owner of Poornodaya Creations was successful.

-On music directors who worked between 1932 and 1982, Chinnarayana wrote Svarnayuga Sangeetha Darshakulu which was proofread by singer S.P.
-Balasubrahmanyam.
-Music director M.M.
+Chinnarayana then authored Aanaati Aanavaallu which had a foreword written by director Trivikram Srinivas.
+Within a month of release, all the copies of first print were sold out, and the publisher issued it for the second print.
+He won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh state government for this book, in 2009 and 2016 respectively.
+His next work Cine Poornodayam which was based on life of Edida Nageswara Rao, owner of Poornodaya Creations.
+Chinnarayana wrote Svarnayuga Sangeetha Darshakulu, which detailed the work of music directors between 1932 and 1982.
+It was proofread by singer S.P.
+Balasubrahmanyam, and music director M.M.
 Keeravani wrote the foreword for this book.
 Later, Chinnarayana came up with Pasidi Thera which was a compilation of details about 100 films and a sequel to Aanaati Aanavaallu and Cinema Venuka Storeelu which had background details of films made after 2000.
-Among them, he won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh state Government for Pasidi Thera, in 2016.
+Among them, he won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh State Government for Pasidi Thera, in 2016.
 Later, Chinnarayana authored Maya Bazar Madhura Smruthulu, a book on film Mayabazar by associating with Viswanatha Reddy, son of film's producer Nagi Reddy.
-Chinnarayana made a documentary along with the book and he got commendation from Vice President of India Venkaiah Naidu.
+Chinnarayana made a documentary to accompany the book and he got commendation from Vice President of India Venkaiah Naidu.